HariPasapuleti/Foodies_Hub/admin/README.md

 1. `import ReactDOM from 'react-dom/client'`: Imports the ReactDOM package, specifically the client API, which is used to render React components into the DOM.
 (In main.jsx)
 2. `import { BrowserRouter } from "react-router-dom"`: Imports the BrowserRouter component from the react-router-dom package.
 This component is used to handle routing within the React application.
 3. `ReactDOM.createRoot(document.getElementById('root'))`: Creates a root for your React application. document.getElementById('root') selects the HTML element with the ID root where the React app will be mounted.
+4. `onChange={(e) => setImage(e.target.files[0])}` by adding this property in input field and `const [image, setImage] = useState(false);` state variable in add.jsx. we can access the file from own pc.
+But can't get the preview of the image in frontend of admin panel.
+5. `URL.createObjectURL(image)`: Used for previewing the uploaded image.
+6. `setdata(data => ({...data, [name]:value}))`: data(previous data), `...data, [name]:value`(taking previous data for getting value by taking feild name).
+7. `onChange={onChangeHandler}`: This specifies the function that should be called whenever the value of the input changes.
+8. `event.preventDefault();`: prevents from reloading pages.

+# Functions

+1. **BrowserRouter** (aliased as Router in the example): The router component that keeps the UI in sync with the URL.
+(Linked in main.jsx)
+2. **Route**: Defines a mapping between a URL path and a component.
+3. **Routes**: A container for all your Route components.
+4. **Link**: Allows navigation between routes without reloading the page.
+5. **NavLink**
+    * Purpose: Creates clickable links with styling for active routes.
+    * Usage: Used in the render method to display navigational links.
+    * Used for user interaction (clickable links).
+    * Supports active styling to highlight the current route.
+    * Navigation menus, links within your application.
+6. **Navigate**
+    * Purpose: Programmatically redirects users to a different route.
+    * Usage: Used inside components or functions to perform navigation based on conditions or actions.
+    * Used for programmatic navigation (automatic redirection).
+    * Does not handle styling; purely for redirection.
+    * Redirects after form submissions, authentication checks, or conditional logic.

+7. **Props**: To style the active link, you can use the activeClassName prop to specify the class name to apply when the link is active.
+You can also use the activeStyle prop to specify the style object to apply when the link is active.